jbg469/Buffer-Overflow-Seed-Lab/Part2/Reports/Artifacts/jbg469-AppSec-Lab1-Part1.md

 we succesfully show a local repo is created
 In screenshot2 we show Reports/Artifacts succesfully created for submission.
-In screenshots2.1-2.2 we show commands executed to turn off countermeasures After typing make on shellcode directory we see the following commands execute
+In screenshots2.1-2.2 we show commands executed to turn off countermeasures

+# After typing make on shellcode directory as shown in screenshot3.4 we see the following commands execute
 ```
 gcc -m32 -z execstack -o a32.out call_shellcode.c
 gcc -z execstack -o a64.out call_shellcode.c
 ```
-The output files are visible locally but not on the github repo.
-We run ./a32.out and ./a64.out nothing appears on the terminal, we type exit to return to a functional shell.
+We run ./a32.out and ./a64.out nothing appears on the terminal, we type exit to return to a functional shell. as shown in screenshot3.4.1 and 3.4.2

+After understanding the vulnerable program we execute make command as shown in screenshot4 and we are ready to investigate

 The following is the output from our gdb commands:
 ```
 Breakpoint 1 at 0x12ad: file stack.c, line 16.